TeMPOraL/guesstinote/RefactorPlan.md

         *   Why: Isolates general statistical calculations.

 ### 5. Reactivity & Calculation Management:
-    *   `js/calculation/CalculationManager.js`: (New module) `[/]`
+    *   `js/calculation/CalculationManager.js`: (New module) `[x]`
         *   Responsibilities: Manages the overall calculation lifecycle.
 Runs the iterative processing loop for all cells.
 Orchestrates calls to `Cell.processFormula()`.
-Manages updates to the dependency graph (potentially by providing services to `Cell.js` or by directly manipulating cell dependency/dependent lists).
-Triggers recalculation of dependent cells.
+Handles pruning of cells.
+Manages updates to the dependency graph (primarily by facilitating the environment where `Cell.js` updates its own dependencies/dependents during `processFormula`).
+Triggers recalculation of dependent cells (indirectly, by `Cell.js` during its processing).
         *   Why: Centralizes the complex logic of reactive updates and the calculation flow across all cells.

 ### 6. Rendering & UI Components: